fabianaiolfi/MA_Thesis/README.md

   - [ ] Graphs from `240111_data_analysis`
   - [ ] Complete regression tables
 - [ ] Summary statistics table for ned-vdem dataset?
+- [ ] Check for contractions and remove them
+- [ ] adjust all decimals in table to have 3 digits
+- [ ] place group subtitle to group control variables in regression table?
+- [ ] replace p-values with standard errors in regression tables
+- [ ] Make Github repo public
+- [ ] Reference help from LLMs
+- [ ] Clean up references
 - [x] Add somewhere: when defining incumbent parties, party morphing isn't (fully?) taken into account? maybe also add this to thesis weakness/future research; should perhaps also be discussed in the context of table `ro-pedersen-example`: Why are there so many parties that go from 0 to a vote share?
 - [x] How to describing change in percentage points? "-1\%" or "-1 percentage points" ?
 - [x] Controlling for volatility